 small gangway with a padlock, after removing a small sign board «for

 sale».
 Tuima brought me in a pancake restaurant near the harbour,

-where there was not many people at this time.
+where there were not many people at this time.
 She looked drawn and

 she had shadows under her eyes, as after a great ordeal.
 She explained